claudioc/jingo/README.md

   Jingo will refuse to start if it founds a version of git which is known to be problematic.
 You can still force it to start anyway, providing `true` as the value for this option

+`application.loggingMode`

+  Specifies how verbose the http logging should be.
+Accepts numeric values: `0` for no logging at all, `1` for the a verbose "standard" log and `2` for a coincise, coloured log (good for development).
+Default is `1`.

 `authentication.google.enabled`

   Boolean, defaults to `true`